Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: Introduction

 \section{Introduction}

-Approximate state preparation is a core problem in quantum algorithm design, where the goal is to construct a low-depth, parameterized quantum circuit that reproduces the output distribution of a target quantum state while minimizing resource overhead~\citep{Amy2013,nam2018automated,han2025enqode}.
-This task is especially critical in the context of near-term quantum hardware, which is constrained by short coherence times, limited gate fidelity, and strict circuit depth limits~\citep{preskill2018quantum,de2022survey,Cowtan2020}.
-Existing approaches often rely on domain-specific heuristics or gradient-based techniques~\citep{han2025enqode,khatri2019quantum} that either do not scale to high-dimensional parameter spaces or assume access to analytic gradients, which may not exist for circuits evaluated through noisy quantum measurements~\citep{murali2020software}.
-We therefore study approximate state preparation as a black-box optimization problem over a non-smooth, high-dimensional objective: the discrepancy between the output statistics of a parameterized circuit and those of a target state.
+Probability distribution matching and sampling is a core problem in quantum algorithm design, where the goal is to construct a low-depth, parameterized quantum circuit that reproduces the output distribution (measurement statistics) of a target process while minimizing resource overhead~\cite{joshi2025measuring,benedetti2025complement,hangleiter2023computational,nam2018automated,han2025enqode}.
+This task is especially critical in the context of near-term quantum hardware, which is constrained by short coherence times, limited gate fidelity, and strict circuit depth limits~\cite{preskill2018quantum,de2022survey}.
+Existing approaches often rely on domain-specific heuristics or gradient-based techniques~\cite{smith2021leap,younis2021qfast,khatri2019quantum} that either do not scale to high-dimensional parameter spaces or assume access to analytic gradients, which may not exist for circuits evaluated through noisy quantum measurements~\cite{murali2020software}.
+We therefore study distribution matching as a black-box optimization problem over a non-smooth, high-dimensional objective: the discrepancy between the output statistics of a parameterized circuit and a target distribution.